stirera/d-chimer_v1/README.md

 In fact, using the ncbi nr database directly were too long for a BLASTx search.

-For viromes, a database of only viruses were created and deduplicated using cd-hit (http://weizhong-lab.ucsd.edu/cd-hit/).
+For viromes, a database of only viruses were created and deduplicated using cd-hit (http://weizhong-lab.ucsd.edu/cd-hit/ or https://github.com/weizhongli/cdhit).
 Using the d-chimer BLASTx version provided here requires a two ways BLASTx.

 The solutions are :